Hinkley Point a boost to UK steel, but not a game changer

 TRADE DEFENCES

-EDF also declined to comment on whether Chinese steelmakers will supply the project, though some say they might given that Hinkley Point is backed by $8 billion worth of Chinese funding.
+EDF also declined to comment on whether Chinese steelmakers will supply the project, though some worry this might be the case given Hinkley Point is backed by $8 billion worth of Chinese funding.

 The European Union has ramped up trade defences in steel over the past couple of years.
 It currently has 37 anti-dumping and anti-subsidy measures in place for steel products, 15 of them concerning China.

-Since April, British government rules mandate that all public sector projects must consider the social and environmental impact of the steel they source, and cannot just opt for the most cost-effective bidder.
+Since April, UK government rules mandate that all public sector projects must consider the social and environmental impact of the steel they source, and cannot just opt for the most cost-effective bidder.

 "This is the first major project announced since the (government) procurement rules changed.
 As such it is the first test for government," Gareth Stace, head of industry group UK Steel, said.

-The British government said Hinkley Point was not a public sector project, but added: "UK companies have already been successful in securing over 250 million pounds of manufacturing contracts ... and 64 percent of the (Hinkley Point) construction value is expected to come from British companies.”
+The UK government was not immediately available to comment on how it will enforce its rules as regards Hinkley Point.

-EDF has said the largest forgings, used in the nuclear reactors, will be procured overseas because UK steelmakers do not produce them.
-French nuclear group Areva told Reuters it will supply forgings for Hinkley Point.
-In July, EDF signed a memorandum of understanding with Areva about acquiring a controlling stake in the group's reactor business.[nFWN1BR046]
+EDF has said the largest forgings, used in the nuclear reactors, will be procured overseas as UK steelmakers do not produce them.

+An industry source said French engineering group Areva and a Japanese firm will supply the forgings.
+EDF has a controlling stake in Areva NP, the group's reactor business.

 "We hope the wider value of using local supply for projects like this is fully taken into account," a Tata spokesman said.